drewvigne/arduino_nano_33_ant/README.md

 While all this was happening, I dreamed up an idea of developing my own bike power meter.
 My goal was to understand the engineering concepts that go into bike power meters inside and out - from software to hardware.
 And yes I admit... a part of me wanted to know my FTP.

-The Arduino Nano 33 BLE struck me as an ideal starting point for this project due to its small form factor and built in IMU.
+The Arduino Nano 33 BLE struck me as an ideal starting point for this project due to its small form factor and built-in LSM9DS1 IMU.
 I thought I could get my prototype sending power data to my Garmin Edge 500 in no time.
 How naive.

 I was quickly faced with a terrible problem - even though the Arduino Nano 33 BLE uses an nRF52840, it does not natively support ANT transceiving.
 I scoured forums searching for a solution, but all I heard were crickets.
 Documentation on ANT was sparse.
 I realized I had to figure this out myself.